Canaan-Creative/Avalon-Management-System/INSTALL.md

 AMS Config
 ==========
-* modify configuration files according to the examples in etc/example.
+* modify configuration files according to the examples in `etc/example`.
-* copy everything in `www` folder to your www-server root path. change username and passwd in www/status/login.php line 11.
+* copy everything in `www` folder to your www-server root path. change username and passwd in `www/status/login.php` line 11. change RPi ssh passwd in `www/status/restart_cgminer.py` line 11.
-* change permission of csv folder
+* change permission of `csv` folder.
     ```
     chmod 777 /path/to/ams/csv
     ```